 We believe Adjusted EBITDA is a useful measure of operating performance, as it provides a clearer picture of operating results by excluding the effects of financing and investing activities by eliminating the effects of interest and depreciation costs and eliminating expenses that are not reflective of underlying business performance.
 We use Adjusted EBITDA to facilitate a comparison of our operating performance on a consistent basis from period-to-period and to provide for a more complete understanding of factors and trends affecting our business.
+Beginning with fiscal 2017, we will use Adjusted EBITDA as one of the key financial metrics in determining our annual bonus compensation plan for our employees.

 We define Adjusted EBITDA as consolidated net income (loss) before depreciation and amortization, interest expense and provision for income taxes adjusted for the impact of certain items, including non-cash and other items we do not consider representative of our ongoing operating performance.
-We feel Adjusted EBITDA is less susceptible to variances in actual performance resulting from depreciation, amortization and other items.
+We believe Adjusted EBITDA is less susceptible to variances in actual performance resulting from depreciation, amortization and other items.